chadmando/til/windows/find-all-previously-connected-networks.md

 # Find All Previously Connected Networks

-> Accessing this Registry location using PowerShell required and elevated privileges (run as Adminstrator).
+> Accessing this Registry location using PowerShell requires elevated privileges (run as Adminstrator).

 Registry location to look for all previous networks: